 - 8. Are there federal animal abuse laws?

-- 9. How does a person report animal abuse?
+- 9. How can I report animal abuse?

-A prosecutor must prove the following to convict a person under this statute.
+A prosecutor must prove the following to convict you under Penal Code 597:

-- the defendant maimed, mutilated, tortured, wounded, or killed a living animal, and
+- you maimed, mutilated, tortured, wounded, or killed a living animal, and

 “Torture” means an act, failure to act, or neglect that causes unnecessary: